Common Questions About Hard Water

 The same scale deposits that can build up in your pipes can also build up inside your hot water heater.
 This scale forms on the heating elements, making them work harder to heat your water.
 You’ll notice when this occurs by longer wait times for hot water, increased energy bills, or when your water heater completely fails.
 This problem is even greater when you have a “tankless” heater.

 The same scale deposits that build up in your pipes build up everywhere else water touches.
 Hard water leads to lower life spans for common appliances, such as washing machines, dishwashers, and refrigerators with water dispensing systems.

 How Do You Treat Hard Water?

 Water softeners use a mechanical process called ion exchange to eliminate hard water.
-When hard water enters your home, the water softener exposes it to charged resin beads containing sodium ions that attract the calcium and magnesium in the water.
+When hard water enters your home into the water softener unit, it is exposed to charged resin beads containing sodium ions that attract calcium and magnesium from the water.
 When these ions are attached to the resin, the resin beads then release the sodium ions back into the water as part of the ion exchange process, and soft water then flows through your pipes.